jwelrynewone/docs/nibiru-book/litepaper-nibiru.md

 # Introduction

 The Cosmos ecosystem's independent, sovereign app-chains require liquidity and diversification of volatility to foster investment into new projects and create ecosystem growth.
-Nibiru fulfills this gap by giving ecosystem participants access to leverage through the implementation of three initial products:
+Nibiru fulfills this gap by giving ecosystem participants access to leverage through a suite of composbale, standalone protocols:

-1. **Perpetual Futures Exchange**: Perpetual futures are the most popular financial instrument in crypto markets, with the trading volume across major centralized exchanges reaching trillions of notional USD value.
-Decentralized perps currently represent 2-3% of derivatives volume in comparison with 10-11% DEX to CEX ratio in spot markets[^2].

-2. **Decentralized Stablecoin**: NUSD is a fractionally-collateralized algorithmic stablecoin that can support backing by both decentralized collateral as well as algorithmic means (the burning and redeeming of the governance token NIBI).
-At genesis, NUSD will be 100% collateralized with no algorithmic backing.
-In the future, provided governance deems it appropriate to instantiate fractional collateralization, the protocol will allow minting NUSD via a dynamic ratio of allow-listed collateral and NIBI.

-3. **Automated Market Maker (AMM)**: A protocol that automates price discovery and enables ecosystem participants to swap tokens, provide liquidity, and bond positions for a.
+1. **Nibi-Perps**:  A perpetual futures exchange where users can take leveraged exposure and trade on a plethora of assets — completely on-chain, completely non-custodially, and with minimal gas fees.

+2. **Nibi-Swap**: An automated market maker for multichain assets, giving users access to swaps, pools, and bonded liquidity gauges.

+3. **Nibiru Stablecoin (NUSD)**: A two-token economic model, where NIBI is the staking and utility token for the protocol and NUSD is a capital-efficient, partially collateralized stablecoin for the protocol.

-The rest of the paper is organized detailing the interaction between the various products and how they are designed to drive value and utility of the NIBI token.
+Nibiru is built with the [Cosmos-SDK](https://github.com/cosmos/cosmos-sdk) and communicates with other chains using the [Inter-Blockchain Communication (IBC)](https://github.com/cosmos/ibc) protocol.
+As the natural next step, Nibiru will upgrade to allow for CosmWasm smart contract deployment, enabling Nibiru to develop new tools and  evolve alongside the broader community.
+The rest of the documentation  details the interaction between Nibiru's dapps and how they drive value and utility of the NIBI token.

 ### Two-token economic model